9 ways to write better headlines

 1. Use specific numbers or statistics to make your headlines more tangible

-2. Use provocative or controversial language to create a sense of intrigue
+2. Use provocative or controversial language

-A bold or attention-grabbing statement can prompt readers to think deeply about a topic.
-Use powerful words and adjectives to grab attention and include numbers or statistics to show the importance of your subject – aim to be specific.
+A bold or attention-grabbing statement can create a sense of intrigue, prompting readers to think deeply about a topic.
+Use powerful words and adjectives to capture attention and include numbers or statistics to make them more credible.

-3. Make the benefit clear by including the end result in your headline
+3. Make the benefit clear

-4. Address the reader directly by using “you” or “your” in the headline
+4. Address the reader directly

 5. Ask a question that piques the reader’s curiosity

-Asking a question that makes the reader think will make them want to read the article to find the answer.
-For example: What is the Secret Ingredient That Top Chefs Swear By?
+Encourage readers to click through to your article by asking a question that piques their curiosity.
+For example: “What is the Secret Ingredient That Top Chefs Swear By?”
 Using specific numbers or humour in a headline can also entice readers and make them more likely to click.

-6. Use powerful words that evoke strong emotions.
+6. Use powerful words that evoke strong emotions

 Power words are important in headlines because they can help to convey information, evoke emotion, hook the reader and tell a story.
 Effectively, they introduce an article and encourage people to engage with the content.